150M size SLM built with single GPU

 Second, each epoch required around 36 hours to complete.

-Given that the 4th epoch showed the best validation perplexity, I decided to proceed with fine-tuning this model as a chatbot.
+Given that the 4th epoch showed the best validation perplexity, I decided to fine-tune this model as a chatbot.

 (Although I mentioned it breifly, this stage involved a lot of trial and error.
 Initially, I attempted to train a 1B model first,